netbrain/zwift/README.md

 Examples:

-- `DONT_PULL=1 zwift` will prevent docker/podman pull before launch
+- `DONT_PULL="1" zwift` will prevent docker/podman pull before launch
-- `DRYRUN=1 zwift` will print the underlying container run command and exit (no container is started)
+- `DRYRUN="1" zwift` will print the underlying container run command and exit (no container is started)
-- `INTERACTIVE=1 zwift` will force foreground `-it` and set `--entrypoint bash` for step-by-step debugging inside the container
+- `INTERACTIVE="1" zwift` will force foreground `-it` and set `--entrypoint bash` for step-by-step debugging inside the container
-- `CONTAINER_TOOL=docker zwift` will launch zwift with docker even if podman is installed
+- `CONTAINER_TOOL="docker" zwift` will launch zwift with docker even if podman is installed
-- `CONTAINER_EXTRA_ARGS=--cpus=1.5` will pass `--cpus=1.5` as extra argument to docker/podman (will use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system).
+- `CONTAINER_EXTRA_ARGS="--cpus=1.5"` will pass `--cpus=1.5` as extra argument to docker/podman (will use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system).
-- `USER=Fred zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.
+- `USER="Fred" zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.
-- `NETWORKING=host zwift` will use host networking which may be needed to have zwift talk to wifi enabled trainers.
+- `NETWORKING="host" zwift` will use host networking which may be needed to have zwift talk to wifi enabled trainers.
-- `ZWIFT_UID=123 ZWIFT_GID=123 zwift` will run zwift as the given uid and gid.
+- `ZWIFT_UID="123" ZWIFT_GID="123" zwift` will run zwift as the given uid and gid.
 By default zwift runs with the uid and gid of the user that started the container.
 You should not need to change this except in rare cases.
 NOTE: This does not work in wayland only X11.
-- `WINE_EXPERIMENTAL_WAYLAND=1 zwift` This will start zwift using Wayland and not XWayland.
+- `WINE_EXPERIMENTAL_WAYLAND="1" zwift` This will start zwift using Wayland and not XWayland.
 It will start full screen windowed.

 You can also set these in `$HOME/.config/zwift/config` or `$HOME/.config/zwift/$USER-config` to be sourced by the `zwift.sh` script on execution.